Merzasphor/MWSE/docs/source/apis/tes3.md

 		* `z` (number): *Default*: `1`.
 Value of blue color channel.
 In range of 0 - 1.
 	* `icon` (string): *Optional*.
 Path to the effect icon.
 Must be a string no longer than 31 characters long.
 	* `particleTexture` (string): *Optional*.
 Path to the particle texture to use for the effect.
 Must be a string no longer than 31 characters long.
 	* `castSound` (string): *Optional*.
 The sound ID which will be played on casting a spell with this effect.
 Must be a string no longer than 31 characters long.
+If not specified, the default sound for the spell school will be used.
 	* `boltSound` (string): *Optional*.
 The sound ID which will be played when a spell with this effect is in flight.
 Must be a string no longer than 31 characters long.
+If not specified, the default sound for the spell school will be used.
 	* `hitSound` (string): *Optional*.
 The sound ID which will be played when a spell with this effect hits something.
 Must be a string no longer than 31 characters long.
+If not specified, the default sound for the spell school will be used.
 	* `areaSound` (string): *Optional*.
 The sound ID which will be played on area of effect impact.
 Must be a string no longer than 31 characters long.
+If not specified, the default sound for the spell school will be used.
 	* `castVFX` ([tes3physicalObject](../../types/tes3physicalObject)): *Optional*.
 	* `boltVFX` ([tes3physicalObject](../../types/tes3physicalObject)): *Optional*.
 	* `hitVFX` ([tes3physicalObject](../../types/tes3physicalObject)): *Optional*.